What is the O-SHOT?

 Modeled after the same technology used in the Vampire Facelift® Procedure…

-The numbers of women who suffer with sexual problems–30-50% (depending upon the age) are discouraging (the higher incidence is seen in younger women).
-And remember, these numbers only include women who psychologically distressed.
-If a woman avoids sex because one of these problems but claims to not be bothered by the lack of sexual activity, then she’s not counted in these statistics.
+The numbers of women who suffer from sexual problems–30-50% (depending upon the age) are discouraging (the higher incidence is seen in younger women).
+And remember, these numbers only include women who are psychologically distressed.
+If a woman avoids sex because of one of these problems but claims to not be bothered by the lack of sexual activity, then she’s not counted in these statistics.
 Is that really the best way to tabulate the incidence of a problem?
 Perhaps.
 But, suppose we didn’t count high cholesterol as a problem unless it bothered the patient with a heart attack?
-Is it possible that a women just learns to tolerate less than optimal sexual activity (rather than Activating the Female Orgasm System) and so eventually does not consider the sexual condition to be a problem?
+Is it possible that a woman just learns to tolerate less than optimal sexual activity (rather than Activating the Female Orgasm System) and so eventually does not consider the sexual condition to be a problem?

 Since the number 30-50% listed in the medical literature considers only those bothered by the symptoms, the actual number of women with the 4 conditions described above would be greater than 50%–some estimate to be at least 60%.
-Perhaps even more disturbing, think of the ripple effect throughout society as children and communities suffer with the breakdown of marriage relationships because of these problems.
-With 150 million women in the US in 2010, at least 50 million women suffer with these problems.
+Perhaps even more disturbing, think of the ripple effect throughout society as children and communities suffer from the breakdown of marriage relationships because of these problems.
+With 150 million women in the US in 2010, at least 50 million women suffer from these problems.
 What ripple effect does that have on families in the USA?
 So, why do so many women suffer in silence?

 Why Women Suffer Even After Seeing the Gynecologist